RakshithaNarasimhaiah12062000/test-agent/README.md

 3. Asks Claude what to do next given the goal and current page
 4. Executes the action (click, type, select dropdown)
 5. Repeats until the goal is achieved or it hits a safety bound
-6. Outputs a complete FireFlink NLP test case from the captured journey
+6. Outputs a complete test case from the captured journey

 ## Architecture